How Much Does a Trust Cost?

 You can create a revocable living trust with a digital service at a fraction of the cost of creating one with an attorney.

 There is no legal requirement that you create a revocable living trust with an attorney.
 Unless you are already familiar with or plan to research your state’s trust laws, however, the time and energy exhausted by creating your trust independently are unlikely to be worth the savings.
+This leaves two options -- creating your trust with an attorney or creating your trust with a digital trustmaking service.

-Attorney-prepared revocable living trusts cost between $1,000 and $10,000.
-In addition to the other cost factors referenced in this article, expect to pay on the higher end of this range if you opt for a more experienced estate planning attorney, or if you live in a large metropolitan area.
+Attorney-prepared revocable living trusts cost between $1,000 and $10,000+.
+In addition to the other cost factors referenced in this article, expect to pay on the higher end of this range if you opt for a more experienced estate planning attorney or if you live in a large metropolitan area.

 Whether you are creating a trust for an individual or a couple